-- 6.1.
-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Zoom shall maintain appropriate technical and organizational measures with regard to Customer's Personal Data and to ensure a level of security appropriate to the risk, including, but not limited to, the "Security Measures" set out in EXHIBIT B. Customer acknowledges that the Security Measures are subject to technical progress and development and that Zoom may update or modify the Security Measures from time to time, provided that such updates and modifications do not degrade or diminish the overall security of the Services. - 6.2.
-Zoom shall implement such measures to ensure a level of security appropriate to the risk involved, including as appropriate: - 6.2.1. the pseudonymization and encryption of personal data; - 6.2.2. the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems and services; - 6.2.3. the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and

-6.2.4. a process for regularly testing, assessing, and evaluating the effectiveness of security measures.
+- 6.2.
+Zoom shall implement such measures to ensure a level of security appropriate to the risk involved, including as appropriate: - 6.2.1. the pseudonymization and encryption of personal data; - 6.2.2. the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - 6.2.3. the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and - 6.2.4. a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures.